 I think that in superhero movies, they fight other people, they fight villains.
 So when I started to really hunker in on the significance of No Man’s Land, there were a couple people who were deeply confused, wondering, like, “Well, what is she going to do?
 How many bullets can she fight?”
 And I kept saying, “It’s not about that.
 This is a different scene than that.
 This is a scene about her becoming Wonder Woman.”

-Again, we’re left with no specific tie to Tsujihara in regards to wanting the “No Man’s Land” scene ’86ed from WONDER WOMAN.
+Again, we’re left with no specific tie to Tsujihara in regard to wanting the “No Man’s Land” scene ’86ed from WONDER WOMAN.

-And just when you thought it was impossible to catch Tsujihara’s hand in the cookie jar, the most credible claim of the “#FireTsujihara” is in the mandatory two-hour run-time for JUSTICE LEAGUE.
+And just when you thought it was impossible to catch Tsujihara’s hand in the cookie jar, the most credible claim of the “#FireTsujihara” is in the mandatory two-hour runtime for JUSTICE LEAGUE.
 As Collider reported back on November 6th that it was made clear in the Wall Street Journal, “Tsujihara made clear that he wanted the superhero movie to come in under two hours.”

 Though, despite my understanding, I feel as if to demand for a man’s (or woman’s) job because of at best circumstantial evidence is a bit over the top.
 It’s a demand that surely will not be met.
 If you want to cause change, there’s only two things you can do: